airavata-courses/nikchett/README.md

 Install all the required softwares and get the services in the Assignment1 folders running

-*Hit the http://localhost:3002/ url.
-It should lead to a login page *Enter credentials - username - Tom, password - user123 (case sensitive)
+* Hit the http://localhost:3002/ url.
+It should lead to a login page
+* Enter credentials - username - Tom, password - user123 (case sensitive).